-Due to partnerships such as the one between Canine Assistants and CHOA, medical personnel now understand the incredible benefits of facility dogs – from stabilizing blood pressure to reducing the pain and fear suffered by patients.
+Due to partnerships such as the one between Canine Assistants and CHOA, medical personnel now understand the incredible benefits of community service dogs – from stabilizing blood pressure to reducing the pain and fear suffered by patients.
 Dogs are proving every day that they are among the very best medicine modern science has to offer.
 Our service dogs’ gentle nature and calm demeanor allow patients, that maybe too fragile or afraid to participate in current programs, to experience animal assisted therapy.

-Canine Assistants Facility Dogs are unique in that, unlike normal Therapy Dog Programs, our dogs are allowed special access to patients in almost all areas of the hospital.
+Canine Assistants Community Service Dogs are unique in that, unlike normal Therapy Dog Programs, our dogs are allowed special access to patients in almost all areas of the hospital.
 In fact, the hospitals where our dogs currently reside recognize the dogs as staff members.
 Their specialized teaching and calm disposition means that they are able to visit patients that would not be eligible for normal Therapy Dog programs.
 The dogs handlers, who are trained by Canine Assistants, are employees of the Hospitals.
 Many are Child Life Specialists, but we also have handlers who are Nurses, Doctors and Chaplains.

-We now have over 30 facility dogs placed around the country.
+We now have over 80 facility dogs placed around the country.